Kabindrapur Temple in Kathmandu, built in the 17th Century for staging dance performances.

 10. Bloodwood Toran.
 Nepal, mid 20th century.
 12 1/2" (31 cm.) wide, 8" (20 cm.) high.
 This beautiful piece was carved 50 years ago to go over the doorway in a Kathmandu house but it was never used; it ended up being held as collateral for a loan.
 The wood is close grained and very hard with a beautiful reddish color that has turned deeper where the wood has been handled. $1500.

 11. Garuda.
 Nepal, 16th-17th century.
 12" (30 cm.) tall.
 Garuda, symbol of victory and martial prowess and enemy of the nagas, holds a defeated naga in his mouth.
-Ancient, weathered wood with traces of the original paint; the head and tail of the naga has been broken off, as has the tip of one wing. $650.
+Ancient, weathered wood with traces of the original paint; the head and tail of the naga has been broken off, as has the tip of one wing.
+SOLD.

 Home || The Catalog || Tibet Travel Update || Contact Us!